Make hearty, meatless 16-bean soup in your Instant Pot! This easy, spicy version uses Rotel and green chiles for flavor and warmth—no meat required.

 “You might know me for ribs and brisket, but soup like this is what I call the off-duty meal.
 It’s hearty, it’s got a kick, and it makes enough to feed the whole crew.
 And trust me—if you’ve got a slice of sourdough to dunk, you’re not missing the meat one bit.”

 Absolutely!
-Combine all ingredients in a large pot, bring to a boil, then reduce heat and simmer for about 2½–3 hours until beans are tender.
+Combine all ingredients in a large pot or Dutch oven, bring to a boil, then reduce heat to a low simmer.
+Cook for 2½ to 3 hours, stirring occasionally, until the beans are tender.
+Keep the lid slightly ajar to let steam escape and prevent it from boiling over.

-Can I use canned beans instead of dry?
+Can I use canned beans instead of a dried bean mix?

 That’s it for this recipe, friends.